dwp/dataworks-github-config/README.md

 ## How to create a new GitHub repository for the DataWorks Project

+This process is currently intended for use with *public*, not private repositories.

 1. There are now two standards, for creating a new repository:
    1. _*Terraform repositories:*_ Copy `terraform-template-repository.tf.sample` to a new `.tf` file to create a standard Terraform repository, including Terraform templates and CI pipeline.
    1. _*Docker repositories:*_ Copy `docker-template-repository.tf.sample` to a new `.tf` file to create a standard Docker repository, including GitHub Actions pipeline.